nxp-real-time-edge-sw/real-time-edge-servo/readme.md

 ![1576479531931](_images\1576479531931.png)

-*rt-edge-servo* is running on top of `Igh` EtherCAT stack.
+*real-time-edge-servo* is running on top of `Igh` EtherCAT stack.
 And the `Igh` stack provides  CoE communication mechanisms - Mailbox and Process Data.
-Using these mechanisms, *nxp-servo* could access the CiA Object Dictionary located on CoE servo.
+Using these mechanisms, *real-time-edge-servo* could access the CiA Object Dictionary located on CoE servo.

 Control task initiates the master, all slaves on the CoE network and registers all PDOs to Igh stack, then constructs a data structure to describe each axle.
 Finally , the control task creates a task to run the user task periodically.